 So gather your buddies and organise a nice refreshing walk or work out in the open!
 Just make sure you know what you're doing so that you don't injure yourself when handling the equipment!

 Whether alone or with a friend, walking and jogging are great ways to exercise!

 Your heart rate is increased, all your muscles are active, and you get to enjoy the peace and quiet that go with your concentration on physical effort.

-Get your favourite music playlist on your portable music player or grab a friend you need to catch up with and choose a hiking/jogging trail!
+Get your favourite music playlist playing through your earpiece or grab a friend you need to catch up with and choose a hiking/jogging trail!

 If you're more of a city person and you want to explore and discover new urban spots while getting fit, run at unique Singapore sightseeing spots.
 Heritage trails are also a good way of walking around while discovering new spots.

 Another outdoor activity you and your friends can consider is cycling in Pulau Ubin.